There are now 3 possible online modes for units:

 The content is explored with reference to a range of applications and physical contexts, and developed and applied through a series of laboratory tasks.
 Skills in problem identification, mathematical exploration and solution are fostered through assignment sheets and practical class activities.

-- Indicative assessments in this unit are as follows: (1) laboratory; (2) tests and assignments; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) laboratories; (2) assignments; and (3) tests.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratories component.